 BONUS EPISODE: REQUIEM

-This was to be the final episode of the series and a script was written but it was not officially produced.
+The final episode that wraps up the kids’ journey was scripted by Michael Reaves but was not professionally animated, as Mark Evanier explains on his blog.
 A radio play of the script was released with the DVD box set, including the original voice of Sheila, Katie Leigh.
 In 2020 a fan-made animation was released on Youtube which you can see here.

 In which I suggest only the absolute essentials for someone who might be curious about the show but not want to invest in the whole series.
 There are 27 episodes in total, and I’m going to suggest six, which together come to about the length of a feature film.